mglezos1/tdao_biz/README.md

 Holders of the NFT would then have access to the Holders page that would display all of that information for holders to contact each other to list the page

-Note: all of this is a front end demo, there is no smart contract, the minting button does not work, the holders page is not gatekept nor are the holders displayed
+Note: all of this is a front end demo, the smart contract is a prototype and not connected to the page, the minting button does not work, the holders page is not gatekept nor are the holders displayed